Ryuichi Kiyonari: British Superbike Championship

 After coming 6th overall in the British Superbike Championship in 2004, Kiyonari won the first four races of 2005, before injuring his ankle in a heavy crash in round 5.
 He was back for round 9, and retook the championship lead from teammate Michael Rutter, but eventually was overhauled by the improving Ducati of Lavilla and he finished the season runner up.
 Kiyonari also raced in the Valencia Grand Prix for Sito Pons' Camel Honda team, finishing in the points.

-In 2006, q double victory at Silverstone in the penultimate round kept Kiyonari in close contention for the title.
+In 2006, a double victory at Silverstone in the penultimate round kept Kiyonari in close contention for the title.
 However, in the double point final round at Brands Hatch, after a win in race one (he was leading when Shane Byrne's heavy crash caused a stoppage.
 Kiyonari only needed to finish third in the final race.
-Kiyonari finished 2nd in the shortened race behind Haslam, thus winning the championship by 8 points.
+Kiyonari finished 2nd in the shortened race behind Haslam, thus winning the championship by eight points.